Rice cooker pancake

 The next step is to pour the batter into the rice cooker.
 The key bit of advice here is not to fill your rice cooker more than half way.
 Otherwise, the pancake will expand beyond the confines of your cooking vessel, like a nightmarish 1950s' style sci-fi blob, and probably ingest your entire family.

-I used the Kitchen Perfected Lloytron Automatic (350W, 0.8l) Rice Cooker.
+I used the Kitchen Perfected Lloytron Automatic (350W, 0.8l) Rice Cooker, which costs £20.67 from Amazon UK.
 It's a very simple, effective and – most importantly – inexpensive rice cooker that has never failed to make properly cooked rice.
 Can it handle pancakes?
 I felt a strong sense of foreboding.

 Still, I switched it on.
 From what I can understand, having collated a lot of very vague recipes online, I should cook this mammoth pancake for 45 minutes.
 That, to my mind, has already broken the first law of pancakes: they should be quick to make.